jurihock/visualapplets.py/README.md

 Consequently we also create a class in our Python script, for the same purpose of course.

-We begin with the first part of the Python script:
+We begin with the first part of the Python script [example.py](example.py):

 ```python
 import visualapplets as VA